Red House eviction defense: 2021

 As of February 20, 2021, there were still people, many of them homeless, camping at the property and on an adjacent empty lot.
 Neighbors and local residents complained of harassment, vandalism, and personal threats by occupiers, and some emailed the city government asking that the area be cleared.
-The family raised $315,000 through GoFundMe, but there had not yet been a deal to transfer ownership of the house, with a spokesman for the mayor commenting that the situation had been complicated by the Kinneys' refusal to obtain a lawyer.
+The family raised $315,000 through GoFundMe, the Kinneys received the money but won’t use it to buy back the house.

+On November 15, 2023, title to the property was transferred to "Kinney Ross Metcalf Enick International" trust for the sum of $345,000.